Penelopeep/What_is_that/README.md

 ]
 ```

-You can use splitter.py to split the packet capture into multiple files
+You can use splitter.py to split the packet capture into multiple files <br>
 Use `python splitter.py <filename>` to split the file